 Mesothelioma gene therapy is an emerging treatment type that is currently available to patients through participation in clinical trials.
 Gene therapy treats the disease through the introduction of new cells to kill cancer cells, or enable more effective use of other treatment types.

-Gene therapy uses healthy cells to elicit a desired response from the cancer cells.
-These healthy or normal cells are introduced using a vector, or carrier, to fix the problematic genetic structure that causes the cancer cells to replicate at alarming rates.
+Gene therapy uses genetic material from healthy cells to elicit a desired response from the cancer cells.
+These genes are introduced using a vector, or carrier, to introduce the genetic material locally into areas where mesothelioma is growing, and the genes can then be “turned on” to begin processes that can lead to killing of mesothelioma cells.
 There are multiple types of gene therapies being tested to treat cancers, like mesothelioma.
 However, the U.S. Food and Drug Administration (FDA) has yet to approve a gene therapy for the treatment of malignant mesothelioma, so the treatment is considered experimental and currently only available to patients eligible for clinical trials.

 Types of Gene Therapy